Frequently Asked Questions

-Seriously considering the fact that many students of Caribbean medical schools fail USMLE Step 1 exam many times, the Academic Committee has formed an unique Curriculum with USMLE Review Courses being offered in the fifth semester of Basic Science Program to put strong pressure on effective preparation the students for this important exam.
+Seriously considering the fact that many students of Caribbean Medical Schools fail USMLE Step 1 exam many times, the Academic Committee has formed an unique Curriculum with USMLE Review Courses being offered in the fifth semester of the Basic Science Program in order to stronlgy pressure the effective preparation of the students for this important exam.

-The USMLE Step 2 is a clinically oriented exam therefore the results strictly depend on the students' performance while going through Clinical Science Courses, since the school only provides the opportunity for getting the knowledge to pass the exam.
+Since the USMLE Step 2 is a clinically oriented exam, the results are strictly dependendant on the students' performance while going through Clinical Science Rotations.

-Q Where will students conduct the Clinical Rotations?
+Q Where will students conduct their Clinical Rotations?

-A CMU has clinical sites in United Stated teaching Hospitals and various clinical out-patient programs that are affiliated with US and Caribbean medical schools.
+A CMU has clinical sites in various United States teaching Hospitals and clinical out-patient programs.
 Currently we have agreements with hospitals and preceptors in Connecticut, Florida, Georgia, Illinois, Kentucky, Maryland, Michigan, Ohio, Oregon, Tennessee, Texas, Virginia, West Virginia and Wisconsin.
-Our Clinical Department constantly works hard to get affiliation with preceptors and hospitals from the other states.
+Our Clinical Department is constantly working on getting affiliations with more preceptors and hospitals in the other states.

-Q Will the CMU Graduates be able to obtain residency in the United States?
+Q Will CMU Graduates be able to obtain residency in the United States?

 A Graduates of all international medical schools, who successfully complete Step I and Step II of the USMLE and who receive ECFMG certification are eligible for residency training in the United States.
-Either through the National Residency Match Program (NRMP) or out side of the Match that not have been filled by the Match.
+Either through the National Residency Match Program (NRMP) or positions outside of the Match that not have been filled.

-Citizens of United States, who have graduated from an international medical school have distinct advantage in obtaining residency training if they had participated in Clinical Rotation at US Hospitals.
+United States citizens, who have graduated from an international medical school, have a distinct advantage in obtaining residency training if they had participated in Clinical Rotation in US Hospitals.
 It should be mentioned that there are approximately 23,000 first year residency position each year and only about 17,000 US medical school graduates, therefore, there is a great surplus of residency positions, that are available for international medical schools graduates.